How to Control the Strength of Homemade Beer, Wine and Cider

 The first thing to understand is that all of the alcohol in a fermented drink comes from the sugars in the unfermented juice.
 Yeast is simply a biological agent that releases enzymes that convert the sugars to ethanol and carbon dioxide.
 If you know how much sugar is present before you add the yeast, you can simply look up a table to see how strong your wine or cider could turn out.

-BUT - the sugar content of the juice tells you the maximum theoretical alcohol yield if you ferment through to complete dryness.
+The sugar content of the juice tells you the maximum theoretical alcohol yield if you ferment through to complete dryness.
 In practice, you will always come a little short of the theoretical maximum.
 Here's why:

-- there will always be a little unfermented sugar left in the end product (good!)
+- There will always be a little unfermented sugar left in the end product (good!).

-- fruit juices are complex and contain many types of sugar.
+- Fruit juices are complex and contain many types of sugar.
 Most are fermentable but a few are not.

-- alcoholic fermentation is not a simple sugar to alcohol conversion.
-It also produces smaller quantities of aldehydes, ketones, esters, etc. (good - they add to the flavour and aroma!)
+- Alcoholic fermentation is not a simple sugar to alcohol conversion.
+It also produces smaller quantities of aldehydes, ketones, esters, etc. (good: They add to the flavour and aroma!)

-- different strains of yeast have different conversion factors and none achieves the theoretical maximum.
+- Different strains of yeast have different conversion factors and none achieves the theoretical maximum.

 The good news is, I have done the research for you and created the only calculator chart you will ever need as an amateur brewer or winemaker.
-The calculator relates sugar content to the practical, achievable Alcohol by Volume, using a typical general purpose wine or beer yeast and working within normal parameters.
+The calculator relates sugar content to the practical, achievable Alcohol by Volume, using a typical general-purpose wine or beer yeast and working within normal parameters.
 Here it is: